luismmolina/habits/README.md

 # Habits

-A list of my current habits and routines
+This is a list of my current habits and routines

 ## Food

-Currently I'm eating every day the same food as follows:
+Currently I'm eating every day the same food.
+It is easy to count calories and I can keep track of what to buy or what to change.

 _Breakfast_: